centarro/commerce-docs/docs/v1/user-guide/shopping-cart.md

 **Administrative View**

-When you view all of the open shopping carts, it is possible that one customer has multiple open shopping carts.
+When you view all the open shopping carts, it is possible that one customer has multiple open shopping carts.

 <ul class="screenshot_breadcrumbs">